Exploiting Scale-Variant Attention for Segmenting Small Medical Objects: Experimental Results

 The FIVES dataset comprises 800 fundus photographs taken with ophthalmoscopes featuring age-related macular degeneration, diabetic retinopathy, glaucoma, and health fundus types.
 The ISIC 2018 dataset includes skin lesion images collected by dermatoscopes, encompassing healthy and unhealthy skin areas.
 PolypGen, sourced from six different hospitals using colonoscopes, focuses exclusively on polyps.
 The ATLAS dataset consists of 90 MRI scans of livers, detailing two types of medical objects: the liver and tumor.
 KiTS23 has 599 CT scans of kidneys, categorized into three semantic classes (\ie, kidney, tumor, and cyst).
 For experimental comparisons, the ATLAS and KiTS23 datasets were sliced into sequences of 2-D images.
 In addition, TissueNet includes images of cells from the pancreas, breast, tonsil, colon, lymph, lung, esophagus, skin, and spleen, derived from humans, mice, and macaques, collected using cell imaging platforms such as CODEX and CyCIF, with annotations for whole cells and their nuclei.

-SpermHealth is a customized dataset from the Prince of Wales Hospital in Hong Kong consisting of low-resolution sperm images (640\texttimes480, 96 DPI) extracted from microscope-captured videos.
+SpermHealth is a customized dataset from the 3rd Affiliated Hospital of Shenzhen University, consisting of low-resolution sperm images (640\texttimes480, 96 DPI) extracted from microscope-captured videos.
 These images have been meticulously annotated into normal and abnormal categories by experienced fertility doctors.
 Further details of the datasets used in the tests are presented in \cref{tab:dataset}.